nsumner/scrape-sfu-transcript/README.md

 cargo run --release -- --dir <path to directory of transcripts> --newid <first anonymized student id>
 ```

-The `--dir` option specifies a directory of PDF transcripts.
-All PDFs in that
+The `--dir` option specifies a directory containing PDF transcripts.
+All PDFs in
-directory will be process (in random order) and given anonymized student IDs in
+that directory will be process (in random order) and given anonymized student
-the range [`newid`, `newid` + #transcripts).
-If any PDF in that directory is
+IDs in the range [`newid`, `newid` + #transcripts).
+If any PDF in that directory
-not an SFU SIMS transcript, the program will simply crash rather than proceed.
+is not an SFU SIMS transcript, the program will simply crash rather than
+proceed.